MikeShatterwell/StrategyUI/README.md

 - Minimap displays
 - Tooltips and context menus
   - Bonus points for timed sticky tooltips that will freeze and allow interaction on the new tooltip

+This whole system is a bit unhinged, to be honest.
+Have fun poking around!

 ## License